-Other expense consists primarily of interest charges we incur in periods when we had convertible debt outstanding.
+Other expense consists primarily of the amortization of debt discount and interest charges we incur in periods when we had convertible debt outstanding and the change in the fair value of our outstanding warrant liability prior to its reclassification to stockholders' equity in February 2014 in connection with the closing of our initial public offering.
 Other income consists primarily of interest income earned on our cash, cash equivalents and investments.
-We expect our interest income to increase following the completion of this offering as we invest the net proceeds from this offering pending their use in our operations.